fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

 - Any previous changes made by the player in Zone 1 would still persist.

-In the example below, we use `Start` and `Resume` to toggle between John's and Lucy's turn.
+In the example below, we use `Start` and `Resume` to toggle between John's and Lucy's turns.
 Note how `Resume` redirects the flow back to exactly where `john` was paused at.

 === "Command"
     ```{.clojure .annotate linenums="1"}